JinhoLee93/Computer-Vision/panoramic_image_app/README.md

     - [genSIFTMatches](https://github.com/JinhoLee93/Computer_Vision/blob/main/panoramic_image_app/genSIFTMatches.m) was provided by generous [Professor Shree K. Nayar](http://www.cs.columbia.edu/~nayar/)
     - The result after SIFT detector is:
     - <img src="https://user-images.githubusercontent.com/60580427/117562247-68a4fe00-b0d8-11eb-9cec-ff66b767c99f.png" width="80%" height="80%">
+    - Oh no!
+Do you see the problem?
+It's detecting way too many features and, due to that, it detects some useless features as well, which is a common problem with SIFT.
+We need [RANSAC](https://en.wikipedia.org/wiki/Random_sample_consensus) to pick the best matching features between pictures!
+    -